test-juno-sh/juno-website-test/_posts/2017-09-01-ssl-self-signed-cert.markdown

 ---
 layout: post
 title: "Running a notebook server with SSL"
-description: "Follow these steps to prepare a self-signed SSL certificate for accessing Jupyter Notebook server from your iPad."
+description: "Follow these steps to prepare a self-signed SSL certificate for accessing Jupyter Notebook server from your iPhone or iPad."
 image: ""
 lang: "en_GB"
 date: 2017-09-01 10:00:00